adrinux/HuMC/README.md

 # web-starter-hugo
 A static web site starter kit using gulp and Hugo static site generator.
-Uses gulp to process images, javascript, sass, css and html into a containted Hugo site and runs Hugo to process it all.
+Uses gulp to process images, javascript, css and html into a containted Hugo site and runs Hugo to process it all.

 ## Features
 Includes seperate dev, stage and live flows.
 Includes browsersync for live sync during development.
 Has hugo templates based on [HTML5 boilerplate](https://html5boilerplate.com/).
 Includes normalize.css as a base for your CSS.
+Uses PostCSS.

 ## How to use
 Eventually this project should be a Yeoman/Slush generator, in the meantime: